-Our primary way to communicate to you will be through our monthly newsletter.
+Our primary way to communicate with you will be through our monthly e-newsletter and our weekly professional skills email bulletins.
 However, do check our website, blog and social media platforms to keep up to date with all the latest activities available to you.